Find Affordable College Courses

 Women make up 41% of the foreign languages and linguistics majors at the school.

 The in-demand bachelor’s degree programs at University of Colorado Boulder helped the school earn the #2 place on this year’s ranking of the most popular foreign languages and linguistics schools in the Rocky Mountains Region .
-CU - Boulder is a fairly large public school located in the city of Boulder.
+CU - Boulder is a very large public school located in the midsize city of Boulder.

 Women make up 65% of the foreign languages and linguistics majors at the school.